Cryptocurrency Help Logo

 When combined, cryptocurrency and blockchain can be used to create a peer-to-peer payment system that requires no central authority and is instead run by its users.
 Each transaction is recorded on a public ledger and is immutable, with validators confirming these transactions and being rewarded in the form of mining or staking rewards.
 Overall, the system creates a trustless payment network where you simply need internet access.
 The first example of this system in action is Bitcoin, as users send transactions, miners verify them, and are then rewarded with newly mined Bitcoin should they be the first to solve the cryptographic puzzle.

-What is Cryptocurrency Mining and Staking?
+What Is Cryptocurrency Mining And Staking?

 Bitcoin and cryptocurrency mining is a somewhat old-fashioned concept at this point.
 The energy consumption required to perform cryptocurrency mining has been a hotly debated topic that has led to things like Ethereum switching from a mining system to a staking system.
 That said, cryptocurrency mining for assets like Bitcoin, Litecoin, and Dogecoin, is still going strong.
 With cryptocurrency mining and staking, you're aiming to be the one to add the next block to the chain, therefore receiving the reward, but each functions differently.
 Crypto mining uses a concept called proof of work, while staking uses one called proof of stake.

-Mining (Proof of Work)
+Mining (Proof Of Work)

 With crypto mining and proof of work, the miner has two jobs.
 Their first job is to get the answer to a difficult math problem.
 The second is to construct a block that consists of the transactions that took place during since the previous block.
 The miner that solves the math problem first gets to construct the block.
 The process is called proof of work because getting the answer requires work, computer processing power, and electricity.
 With proof of work systems, the more processing power you have, the more likely you are to solve the problem first and receive the block reward.